lrheault/polmeth2020/_pages/instructions.md

 This page summarizes the format of the online conference.

-Importantly, we ask all participants to ensure that communications from the email address [polmeth@utoronto.ca](mailto:polmeth@utoronto.ca) are not redirected to a spam folder.
-We will be in touch with participants in the weeks before the conference to provide important information on logistics.

 ## Paper Presenters and Discussants

 The format for the virtual panels will resemble that of the International Methods Colloquium.
 We expect to use Zoom Webinars.
 Paper presenters, their co-authors (if they choose to) and discussants will be invited to join as **panelists**.
 Other registered participants will be invited to join as **attendees**.
 Attendees will be able to watch the broadcast of each panel live, interact in the chat, and ask questions with audio during the audience question period.